houlz0507/linux-xoclv2/Documentation/fpga/xrt.rst

 xrt-lib.ko
 ----------

-xrt-lib is the repository of xrt drivers in FPGA subsystem and pure software modules that can potentially be shared between xrt-mgmt and xrt-user.
+xrt-lib is the repository of xrt drivers and pure software modules that can potentially be shared between xrt-mgmt and xrt-user.
 All these drivers are structured as **xrt_driver** and are instantiated by xrt-mgmt (or xrt-user under development) based on the metadata associated with the hardware.
 The metadata is in the form of a device tree as mentioned before.

-xrt-lib relies on OF kernel APIs to unflatten the metadata and overlay the unflattened device tree nodes and properties to system device tree.
-In xrt-lib module routine, "/xrt-bus" is created in system device tree, all XRT device tree nodes and properties will be under "/xrt-bus".
+xrt-lib relies on OF kernel APIs to unflatten the metadata and overlay the unflattened device tree nodes to system device tree.
+In xrt-lib module initialization routine, "/xrt-bus" is created in system device tree, all XRT device tree nodes and properties will be under "/xrt-bus".

 The xrt-lib infrastructure provides hooks to xrt_drivers for device node